chadpenny/cpenny-portfolio/finalproject_part2.md

 Final thoughts...
 I was pleasantly surprised with the feedback I got.
 I definitely have to put more time in combing the fine details of the shorthand and making it more aesthetically pleasing..
 Additionally, I only intend on reworking 3 graphs (first graph, scrollmation, and wordcloud).
-I have found that making the visualizations is what takes the longest, so I will be able to spend more time on the flow of the presentation and the fine details.
+I have found that making the visualizations is what takes the longest, so I will be able to spend more time on the flow of the presentation and the fine details. <br>
+Additional Feedback from myself: I need to fix the short table with foods with Vitamin D. Coloring is terrible.
+I might just simply list foods high in Vitamin D. And I need to work on the spacers in the shorthand.